 - When mice chew on wood, drywall and electrical wires in your house.
 That means you'll either have an expensive repair in your future, or worse, a fire inside your walls.

 - Mice mark their territory by peeing and pooping all over your house.
 Which is gross.
 But also a danger in terms of the viruses and diseases they carry.

 - Mice have parasites on them because of their filthy habit of being mice.
 Ticks, fleas, and other parasites all come into your home with the mice.

-Hey!
-I got a tick on my neck.
-If you happen to get one, here’s how to properly identify and remove it.
-Since we’re talking about pests and all.
+If you do get a tick here's how to properly identify and remove it.
+Since we're talking about pests and all.

 O.K., so 30% of all homes have mice in them.
 Some of them even have rats.
 I'm guessing you want to get rid of them.

 Don't rely on only one method for controlling mice.
 Use everything you've got.
 Your whole arsenal.
 And don't let your guard down.

 Mice are super suspicious but not of the opposite sex.
 Ever.
 They are constantly having mouse sex and making babies.
 Like, non-stop.
 So as long as there are mice in this world, there's going to be a chance that one or worse, TWO will get into your house and claim it as their love pad.
 By using two or three of these methods you'll have a good shot at keeping the population in your house down.